-Similar trends to Figs. 5 and 7 were observed when EMG activity, torque, and position ensemble averages and deviations were calculated using the shortest movement duration of each condition (the second method; see MATERIALS AND METHODS) or when using duration of each movement and extrapolate by the final value until longest movement duration (the third method; see MATERIALS AND METHODS).
-The summed EMG activity (F(2,16) = 8.35; P < 0.005 for shortest movement duration, F(2,16) = 11.90; P < 0.001 for longest movement duration) and IMCJ (F(2,16) = 9.12; P < 0.005 for shortest movement duration, F(2,16) = 11.85; P < 0.001 for longest movement duration) were significantly different and were largest for the small targets.
+Similar trends to Figs. 5 and 7 were observed when EMG activity, torque, and position ensemble averages were calculated using the shortest movement duration of each condition (2nd method; see METHODS) or when using duration of each movement and extrapolate by the final value until longest movement duration (3rd method; see METHODS).
+The summed EMG activity ($F{(2,16)} = 8.35$; P < 0.005 for shortest movement duration, $F{(2,16)} = 11.90$; P < 0.001 for longest movement duration) and IMCJ ($F{(2,16)} = 9.12$; P < 0.005 for shortest movement duration, $F{(2,16)} = 11.85$; P < 0.001 for longest movement duration) were significantly different and were largest for the small targets.

-Experiment II: Changed muscle activation level
+Experiment II: changed muscle activation level

-The means and standard deviations of the kinematic movement durations across subjects for the normal, medium and high co-contraction conditions were 0.581±0.073, 0.558±0.071, and 0.537±0.062 sec, respectively, and decreased significantly for the higher co-contraction level, although the predetermined desired out-and-in movement duration was the same for the three conditions.
-Figure 8 shows the hand paths, end-point positions, angular velocity profiles, torque profiles, EMG time courses of the four muscles, and IMCJ profiles recorded for the three levels of co-contraction for the same subject, in a similar format to Fig. 4.
-The end-points of the hand were distributed along an arc around the target point more narrowly for the larger co-contraction level (Fig. 8A).
+The means of the kinematic movement durations across subjects for the normal, medium, and high co-contraction conditions were 0.581 ± 0.073 , 0.558 ± 0.071 , and 0.537 ± 0.062 s, respectively, and decreased significantly for the higher co-contraction level, although the predetermined desired outand-in movement duration was the same for the three conditions.
+Figure 8 shows the hand paths, endpoint positions, angular velocity profiles, torque profiles, EMG time courses of the four muscles, and IMCJ profiles recorded for the three levels of co-contraction for the same subject, in a similar format to Fig. 4.
+The endpoints of the hand were distributed along an arc around the target point more narrowly for the larger co-contraction level (Fig. 8A).
 The angular velocity profiles were bell-shaped, and corrective movements were not observed.
 Although the EMG activity of all four muscles (Fig. 8D) and IMCJ (Fig. 8E) were much larger over the entire movement duration for the higher level of co-contraction, the ensemble-averaged hand paths (Fig. 8A), velocity (Fig. 8B), and torque profiles (Fig. 8C) were similar among the three co-contraction conditions.
 However, we must note that the velocity profiles for high co-contraction were more symmetrical than those for low co-contraction (Figs. 8B and 9D).
-The velocity peak in low co-contraction condition was slightly, but significantly earlier than in medium and high co-contraction conditions (F(2,16) = 20.50; P < 0.0001).
-Mean velocity peak in low co-contraction condition was significantly earlier than the mid point of movement duration (t-test, t(8) = 2.67; P < 0.05for extension, t(8) = 3.41; P < 0.01 for flexion) while that in high co-contraction condition was not significantly different (t(8) = 1.05; P = 0.32 for extension, t(8) = 1.83; P = 0.10for flexion), suggesting that velocity profiles for high co-contraction condition were significantly more symmetrical.
+The velocity peak in low co-contraction condition was slightly, but significantly, earlier than in medium and high co-contraction conditions ($F{(2.16)} = 20.50; P < 0.0001$).
+Mean velocity peak in low co-contraction condition was significantly earlier than the midpoint of movement duration (t-test, $t{(8)} = 2.67$; P <0.05 for extension, $t{(8)} = 3.41$; P < 0.01 for flexion), while that